fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 ### 5. Sort by Price

-No matter if you are exploring dates using the Timeline View or have selected a specific day, AwardFares will show you the available seats (with realtime data) withing seconds in the result list below.
+Whether you are exploring dates using the Timeline View or have selected a specific day, AwardFares will show you the available seats (with real-time data) within seconds in the result list below.

 You can tap on the different header columns to sort the results by price.
-Use the **Eco**, **Prem**, **Biz**, and **First** class tags to find cheap awards across the multiple dates, itinieraries, and airlines.
+Use the **Eco**, **Prem**, **Biz**, and **First** class tags to find cheap awards across multiple dates, itineraries, and airlines.

 <img src="../assets/img/cheap-award-flights/sort-by-price.gif" alt="How to find cheaps award flight using AwardFares." />

-#### Find The Cheapest Economy Class Awards
+#### Cheapest Award Flights in Economy Class

-In this case, we want to understand what are the cheapest days to fly in Economy Class using United MileagePlus miles from New York to London.
+In this case, we want to understand the cheapest days to fly in Economy Class using United MileagePlus miles from New York to London.

 With the Timeline View, we see there are plenty of available seats.
 We tap on the **Eco** column and sort award fights by price in Economy Class.

-AwardFares will show you
+AwardFares will show you all available seats sorted by price, and then by date.

 <img src="../assets/img/cheap-award-flights/sort-by-price-eco.webp" alt="How to find cheaps award flight using AwardFares." />

-As we see, the cheapest flights start on November 9th, an there are multiple options.
-You can tap the **[+]** icon to see the detailed view.
+As we see, the cheapest flights start on November 9th, with multiple options.
+You can tap the **[+]** icon for the detailed view.

-In this case, we see that a *saver* award in Economy is just 21.7k miles plus USD $5.6 in taxes, and there are over 9 seats available.
+In this case, we see that a *saver* award in Economy is just 21.7k miles plus USD 5.6 in taxes, and there are over nine seats available.

 <img src="../assets/img/cheap-award-flights/sort-by-price-eco-details.webp" alt="How to find cheaps award flight using AwardFares." />

 Similarly, you can explore other options (nonstop and with stopovers) going back to the result list.

-#### Find The Cheapest Premium Economy Awards
+#### Cheapest Award Flights in Premium Economy

+Similarly, you can explore other options (nonstop and with stopovers) by returning to the result list.

-We can repeat the process but now tapping on the **Prem** column.
-Now AwardFares will sort results based on the prices for the Premium Economy cabin.
+We can repeat the process but now tap on the **Prem** column.
+Now, AwardFares will sort results based on the prices for the Premium Economy cabin.

-As we can see, the cheapest options in this cabin start in October 18th.
-All the options include at least one stopover, and most itineraries are mixed cabin (which means there is at least one segment in another cabin such as Economy).
+As we can see, this cabin's cheapest options start on October 18th.
+All the options include at least one stopover, and most itineraries are mixed-cabin (which means there is at least one segment in another cabin, such as Economy).

-By skimming through the results, you can easily identify what is the most convenient option for you at this price.
+By skimming through the results, you can quickly identify the most convenient options at this price point (50k miles).

-You can also keep scrolling to find more dates, or use the filters to exclude mixed cabin itineraries.
+You can also keep scrolling to find more dates or use the filters to exclude mixed cabin itineraries.

 <img src="../assets/img/cheap-award-flights/sort-by-price-prem.webp" alt="How to find cheaps award flight using AwardFares." />

-#### Find The Cheapest Business Class Awards
+#### Cheapest Award Flights in Business Class

+Similarly, by tapping the **Biz** header, flights will be sorted by price in the Business Class cabin.
+In this case, we see plenty of seats at this price point (80k miles) almost daily.

 <img src="../assets/img/cheap-award-flights/sort-by-price-biz.webp" alt="How to find cheaps award flight using AwardFares." />

-#### Find The Cheapest First Class Awards
+#### Cheapest Award Flights in First Class

+Lastly, the hardest cabin to find and book: First.
+These redemptions are typically released last minute, so having AwardFares on your side can be a game changer when trying to score your dream award flight in First.
+Also, different programs can charge different prices and fees for the same seat.
+In addition, different airlines offer entirely different experiences (e.g., Lufthansa First tends to be much better than other airlines).
+Hence, it can be a determining factor when booking.

+In this case, from New York to London, we sort by price by tapping on the **First** column header.
+Then, we see that there are seats for October 21st.
+Both are mixed-cabin and require stopovers.
+But at the same price (121k miles), Lufthansa offers a convenient flight on an Airbus A340, with a quick stop in Munich.

 <img src="../assets/img/cheap-award-flights/sort-by-price-first.webp" alt="How to find cheaps award flight using AwardFares." />

 ### 6. Book with the Airline

+Once you have identified the flights you want (or built an itinerary using our Journey Planner), go to the airline's website and make the booking.
+Remember that some of these itineraries are not bookable online for specific programs (e.g., mixed-cabin awards on SAS EuroBonus).
+In those situations, you will need to call their service center.

+Rest assured that **if you see the seat available in AwardFares**, the availability is there.
+We rarely have accuracy issues with the seat inventory.

 ## How To Determine If You Are Getting A Good Redemption? {#eval}

 Traveling on award flights is a rewarding experience, but not all redemptions are the same, particularly with most programs switching to dynamic award charts.
 Some offer significantly better value than others.

-So, how can you be certain you're getting a good deal with your hard-earned miles or points?
-Here’s a few things to keep in mind that will help you determine the worthiness of an award flight redemption.
+So, how can you be sure you're getting a good deal with your hard-earned miles or points?
+Here are a few things to remember that will help you determine the worthiness of an award flight redemption.

 ### The Cent-Per-Mile (CPM) Calculation